josephmjoy/robotics/python_robotutils/NOTES.md

 ### Adding logging level to `rcping` command line
 Spec: `-loglevel TRACE|DEBUG|INFO|ERROR|CRITICAL`
-Default is ERROR
+Default is ERROR.
 Logging to a file is not yet supported.

 Implementation note: the standard logging levels are parsed using the following code:
 ```